 Take an action

-Having identified the reason and purpose of your self-talk, take an action on how you can look at things positively and how you can change the way you think.
+Having identified the reason and purpose of your self-talk, take action on how you can look at things positively and how you can change the way you think.
 Like what we’ve previously mentioned, negative self-talk – no matter how small – can become a habit, which is not good.

 Share your self-talk with others